-This annual report covers the third year of Mr Michael Lane, the PCC, who was elected to serve Hampshire, Portsmouth, Southampton and the Isle of Wight, in May 2016.
+This annual report covers the fourth year of the current term of Mr Michael Lane, the PCC, who was elected to serve Hampshire, Portsmouth, Southampton and the Isle of Wight, in May 2016.

 1.1.
 The Role of the Police and Crime Commissioner